Proph151Music/web3evo-site/metagraph/README.md

-# Example NFT Metagraph using the Data API
+# NFT Metagraph using the Data API

 This template demonstrates an example use case of NFTs (Non-Fungible Tokens) based on the ERC-721 standard.
 Note that this shows a custom implementation of NFTs within a single metagraph using the Data API.
 It is not meant to describe a cross-metagraph standard for Constellation Network NFTs.